isabellachen/map-marklet-backend/README.md

 - Map Marklet is a Chrome extension that lets users save urls to markers on a personal instance of Google Maps.

 ## Motivation
--While planning for road trips, I often save bookmarks to many websites which I then reference later.
+- While planning for road trips, I often save bookmarks to many websites which I then reference later.
 However, it's difficult to know the locations the websites refer to.
 This Chrome extension helps me locate the places the websites refer to on a map.

 ## Installation
 - Clone the repo and `npm i`